JUROR QUESTIONNAIRE – Complete Online using your computer, tablet, laptop or mobile (cell) phone.

-- Call the juror hotline at 703-228-0533.
-You may hang up after entering the Candidate ID printed on your summons and your birth date, as the system automatically confirms you.
+- Call the juror hotline at 703-228-0533, Enter the Candidate ID printed on your summons and your five digit zip code, and follow the instructions to confirm your receipt.

 - Use your Candidate ID and birth date to update your profile with your email address, phone number and occupation.
 The Court relies on up-to-date contact information to provide updates to jurors during their service.

-After 5 p.m. on the Friday before your jury duty term begins:
+After 5:30 p.m. on the business day before your jury duty term begins:

-- Check the Juror Website or call the juror hotline at 703-228-0533 to find out whether you should report for service on Monday at 9 a.m., or Tuesday if Monday is a holiday.
-You may not have to report on the first day.
+- Check the Juror Website or call the juror hotline to find out whether you should report for service on your summoned date.

 - If a date and time shows, promptly report as instructed, typically to the Jury Assembly Room on the 10th floor of the courthouse at 1425 N. Courthouse Rd.